strawberry-py/strawberry-py/README.md

 ## Documentation

-### Installation, development
+### Installation, development and user guide

 We keep the technical documentation on [ReadTheDocs.io](https://strawberry-py.readthedocs.io/en/latest/).
-There you can find information on how to set up production instance or how to start with the development.
+There you can find information on how to set up production instance, how to start with the development or how you can manage the running instance.

-### User guide

-Running the bot is just a start.
-To see how you can manage the running instance, see our [GitHub.io](https://strawberry-py.github.io/strawberry-userdocs/) page.

 ## Authors